 Italy has been a land of art, culture and history dating back to the earliest phases of human civilisation.
 Since classical times, ancient Phoenicians, Carthaginians and Greeks established settlements in the south of the country, with Etruscans and Celts inhabiting the centre and the north of Italy respectively and various ancient Italian tribes and Italic peoples dispersed throughout the Italian peninsula and interior.

 “We can help you to create unique visits to both popular and lesser known areas of this magnificent country.
-Participate in an archaeological excavation in the region of Puglia or visit Pompeii and Herculaneum under the guidance of
+Participate in an archaeological excavation in the region of Puglia or visit Pompeii and Herculaneum under the guidance of an expert.”

 Visit an area of Italy less travelled, such as Sannio, the land of the Samnites, one of Rome's fiercest enemies.
 Explore Benevento and the surrounding, mountainous countryside, renowned for excellent wine and bread.
 You are also a short trip away from the Bay of Naples, Amalfi coast, Pompeii and Mount Vesuvius.
 Add Rome to your visit and the region of Puglia, both within reach of your base in this serene landscape.